PeteMillians/Senior-Design/docs/ControlAlgorithmDesign.md

       - filteredSignal (float): the EMG signal from the MyoWare sensor */

+  // TODO: Need logic here to keep it stopped when stalled but not stop others

-  currMotor.overdrawn = true;  // Record that this motor has overdrawn current currMotor.servo.write(90);
+  currMotor.overdrawn++;  // Increment overdrawn current
-}
+  currMotor.servo.write(90);  // Write no movement to the motor }
 ```